aleksve/ischedule/README.md

 If the program needs to be able to cancel it, it should supply a `stop_event`, which is expected to be a `threading.Event`.
 When this event is set, `run_loop()` will cleanly return to the caller after completing the currently pending tasks.

-The call to `run_loop()` accepts a `return_after` parameter, which allows the loop to return after a specified time, either as seconds or as a [datetime.timedelta](https://docs.python.org/3/library/datetime.html#datetime.timedelta).
+The call to `run_loop()` accepts an optinal parameter `return_after`, which allows the loop to return after a specified time, either as seconds or as a [datetime.timedelta](https://docs.python.org/3/library/datetime.html#datetime.timedelta).

 **More advanced example**